AdamSlack/sideways/server/README.md

 # Server README

-This directory is for all API/System Logic implementation
+This directory is for all API/System Logic implementation.

-This will include .NET implementations of the REST API
+This will include .NET implementation of the REST API